pohape/3proxy/README.md

      sudo ufw allow 51281/tcp
      sudo ufw enable

 #### If you are using iptables:

      sudo iptables -I INPUT -p tcp -m tcp --dport 51281 -j ACCEPT

+#### If you are using firewalld:

+     firewall-cmd --add-port=51281/tcp --permanent
+     firewall-cmd --reload